-Based on this we have been focusing on several key areas during 2022/23 and the key deliverables during this period are:
+Based on this we have been focusing on several key areas during 2023/24 and the key deliverables during this period are:

-- Delivering statutory requirements of the Bank of England's Prudential Authority together with the Financial Conduct Authority; - Ensuring that the Credit Union complies with laws, regulations, policies, IIA standards, bylaws and AGM resolutions; - Providing an on-going assurance to management on the integrity, effectiveness and operation of the Credit Union's internal control system; - Adhering to the need to maintain sound internal control processes by conducting robust assessment of the effectiveness of the Credit Union's risk management and internal control framework and how well we monitor principal risks; - Reviewing the credit control process and its robustness and adequacy of provisioning, loan write-off and delinquency policy issues; - Providing assurance to the Board that the Annual Report & Financial Statements as a whole are fair, balanced and understandable; - Reviewing the scope and the delivery of internal audit; and the scope and the delivery of internal audit; and - Reviewing the risk management and processes and its effectiveness. he risk management and processes and its effectiveness.
+- Delivering statutory requirements of the Bank of England's Prudential Authority together with the Financial Conduct Authority. - Ensuring that the Credit Union complies with laws, regulations, policies, IIA standards, bylaws and AGM resolutions. - Providing an on-going assurance to management on the integrity, effectiveness and operation of the Credit Union's internal control system. - Adhering to the need to maintain sound internal control processes by conducting robust assessment of the effectiveness of the Credit Union's risk management and internal control framework and how well we monitor principal risks;

+- Reviewing the credit control process and its robustness and adequacy of provisioning, loan writeoff and delinquency policy issues; - Providing assurance to the Board that the Annual Report & Financial Statements as a whole are fair, balanced and understandable; - Reviewing the scope and the delivery of internal audit; and - Reviewing the risk management and processes and its effectiveness.